 Classic And Classy

 This Yard Games Giant Tumbling Timbers set boasts 56 solid pine blocks, all individually precision-cut, beautifully sanded and hand-finished.
 The stain highlights the natural grain of the wood and the deep, rich tone looks gorgeous indoors or out.
-The giant Jenga tower starts out a little over two feet tall and can climb up over 5 feet high as you stack the blocks.
+The giant Jenga tower starts out at 2.5 and can climb up over 4 feet high as you stack the blocks.
 You can play on the floor, on the ground, or on a playing table.
 The set comes complete with an attractive black carrying case with handles that makes it easy to store or transport the blocks to play Jenga games anywhere you like.

 Solid And Sturdy

 Each block measures 7.5″ x 2.5″ x 1.5″ and the total weight is just under 25 pounds; the Jenga blocks look and feel substantial in your hands and stack over 4 feet tall very nicely.
 They are finished with just the right amount of gloss and slide.
 The pine blocks are treated to be weather-resistant so they’re great to play the tower game indoors, outdoors, or anywhere else you please.
 The manufacturer, Yard Games, is so confident in the high quality of this giant Tumbling Timbers set that it comes with a lifetime warranty.
 Feel free to play hard without any worry!
 It’s super fun to take this set to picnics, barbecues, or tailgate parties!